-Staff recommends conceptual approval based on findings a through q with the following stipulations:
+Staff recommends approval based on findings a through r with the following stipulations:

 - i.
-That the applicant continue to develop the proposed parapet walls' detailing including potential modifications to height to provide variations in parapet wall height that are within one foot to eighteen inches of each other. - ii.
 That the applicant proposed windows that feature meeting rails that are no taller than 1.25" and stiles no wider than 2.25".
 White manufacturer's color is not allowed, and color selection must be presented to staff.
 There should be a minimum of two inches in depth between the front face of the window trim and the front face of the top window sash.
 This must be accomplished by recessing the window sufficiently within the opening or with the installation of additional window trim to add thickness.
 Window trim must feature traditional dimensions and an architecturally appropriate sill detail.
-Window track components must be painted to match the window trim or concealed by a wood window screen set within the opening. - iii.
-That the applicant reduce the proposed amount of siding and develop facades that feature primarily stucco (or another type of masonry) sections.
-Siding should be used as a secondary material to complement a predominately

-$\label{eq:masonry} \begin{tabular}{ll} masonry exterior. \\ ARCHAEOLOGY-The development project shall comply with all federal, state, and local laws, rules, and regulations regarding archaeology. \\ \end{tabular}$ iv.
+Window track components must be painted to match the window trim or concealed by a wood window screen set within the opening. - ii.
+ARCHAEOLOGY Archaeological investigations may be required.
+The archaeological scope of work should be submitted to the Office of Historic Preservation archaeologists for review and approval prior to beginning the archaeological investigation.
+The development project shall comply with all federal, state, and local laws, rules, and regulations regarding archaeology.